djjolicoeur/datamaps/README.md

 ### NEW!

- * Custom Pull API adapted from datscripts pull-api
+ * Custom Pull API adapted from datascript's pull API
+ * Lightweight pull-selector parser removes dependency on Datascript's internal parser and supports keywords, nested maps, and `*`
  * Collections maintain all original elements rather than being truncated by set semantics.
 In a true DB, this is desired, but we are abstracting maps, and should maintain consistency with the original map.